RayChu83/adviceforall/README.md

   <img src="https://img.shields.io/badge/-Framer-black?style=for-the-badge&logoColor=white&logo=framer&color=0055FF" alt="framer motion" />
   <img src="https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white" alt="mongodb" />
 </div>
+<h2>⚠️ The problem</h2>
+<p>Many people around the world find it challenging to seek help or guidance.
+According to an article from <a href="https://news.stanford.edu/stories/2022/09/asking-help-hard-people-want-help-realize">Stanford University</a>, "we [typically] shy away from asking for help because we don’t want to bother other people, assuming that our request will feel like an inconvenience to them".
+However, AdviceForAll has revolutionized the way people can receive support and advice.
+With our commitment to complete anonymity, users can ask for and share advice entirely anonymously without any hesitation involved.</p>
 <h2>📜 Project description</h2>
 <p>AdviceForAll is a platform dedicated to bridging the informative gap by providing a platform for users to share their insights and offer guidance on a wide range of topics from anyone across the globe.
 The final product can be seen <a href="https://www.adviceforall.org">here</a>.</p>
 <h2>🔍 My approach</h2>